The dollar continues to move away from $970

-The dollar looks to maintain its downtrend after falling this Monday after two consecutive days of gains.
-Moreover, in the context of the United States market, the currency in Chile is losing its grip and moving away from its highest levels in more than a year, the previous day being a holiday in the superpower.
+The dollar continued its downward trend after the currency fell on Monday after two consecutive days of gains.
+Moreover, in the context of the United States market, the dollar in Chile is losing its grip and moving away from its highest level in more than a year, the previous day was a holiday in the superpower.

 do not miss in pulse

-Looking towards the end of the day, The dollar fell by $4.4 compared to Monday’s close on the Chilean Electronic Stock Exchange (BEC) and reached a value of $962.45.
+At the end of the day, The dollar fell by $3.95 compared to Monday’s close on the Chilean Electronic Stock Exchange (BEC) and reached a value of $962.90.
 Unit.
-If this continues, the currency will register gains for two consecutive days.
+Thus, the currency recorded two consecutive days of decline, where it fell by $10.1.

-However, the dollar hit a low of $960.65 during early afternoon trading and then pared its decline.
+However, during afternoon trading, the dollar hit a low of $960.60 and then pared its decline.
+Whereas, at the end of the day, the currency remained almost stable compared to the previous close, hitting a high of $966.40.

 “Given the signs of cooling seen across the conference board, this weakness is largely justified.
 Additionally, we have seen how the Chinese economy has initiated a stimulus process in the housing sector,” he commented.
 Gonzalo Munoz, XTB Latam Market Strategist